top of page

 Use Google Translate

 Other Google tools can help you with translating your transcription.
-I will let my colleague Katherine Schober teach you what you need to know from this video.
+I will let my colleague Katherine Schober teach you what you need in the video I Don't Speak the Language!
+Translation Tips and Tricks.
 While many of her tips benefit those attempting to read German, you can extrapolate many of her tools and techniques for the languages you’re trying to read.

 Get Help